bondarukoleh/react_tdd/info/tdd.md

 If you make a mess in the next test, you can revert to the last banked state. \
 Committing early and often simplifies commit messages.
 If you have just one test in a commit, then you can use the test description as your commit message.
 No thinking is required.

+Try to not refactor on red.
+Skip the test that fails -> refactor or add functionality, and then unskip it.
+You can easy control the refactoring going with green tests.